BrotherApollo/Advent-of-Code-2024/README.md

-This is my record for the Advent of Code 2024
+This is my solutions and failed attempts at Advent of code challenges.

-I am saving the code used for each day in a unique .py file and the input for that day in a text file.
+This repo will only contain the code used to generate my solutions.
+I need to figure out a way to mark if they worked or not lolol

+folder structure is year/language